viyukii/TPP-shooter/README.md

 reaching zero.
 If your healthbar reaches zero, the game is lost.
 After each win/lose condition, the game restarts after 5 seconds.

+## Assets Notice
+This repository does not contain all game assets.
+Certain files were omitted because of their large size and repository storage limitations.
+The uploaded assets are sufficient to showcase the project structure and implementation

 ###
 DISCLAIMER: